 - How to calculate overheads into your product pricing

-- How to calculate pricing markups for your handmade products
+- How to calculate pricing markups for your craft products

 Optimize your processes